TechBrenda/react-redux-react-router-es6/README.md

 Redux calls a function that searches state to find something a "selector".
 A good place to declare selectors is in the file with the corresponding reducer.

 Selectors should be pure functions and can be memoized.

+## Reducers and Actions: Many to Many

+Reducers may handle multiple actions.
+This is typical Redux usage.

+Also, actions may be handled by multiple reducers.

+Because of the possible many-to-many relationship of actions and reducers, actions and reducers should not be grouped by feature.
+By having an actions folder and a reducers folder, each reducer only has to go up and down one folder level to get to any action that it needs.

+If you instead organize by feature, then you have to root around in each folder to find the actions file that a reducer needs and go through at least one more folder level if not more, depending on how your feature folders would be organized.
+Trying to segment state by feature is a sign that the feature's data does not belong in the Redux **global** store.
+Such data may be better organized on the component state level.

+## Reducer convention

+Define a function that tests a condition about the action type.
+Then use that function to wrap the action.type to update state for a multitude of action types instead of repeated code for each one.

+## Optimistic Update

+An optimistic update is when you update the UI before the API call is complete.
+This can be done for creates, updates, and deletes.